 Parameterization functionality can also be accomplished by loading a custom module conditioned with a task.
 In the Configuration Manager, a role must be configured with the name of the task.
 In this example, the task is named InteractionWorkspace.ExtensionSample.canUse and assigned to the agent.
-This custom parameterization functionality is configured in the ExtensionSample.module-config file, as shown in the following example: [XML]
+This custom parameterization functionality is configured in the ExtensionSample.module-config file, as shown in the following example:

 '''

-<configuration>

-<configSections>

-<section name="tasks"

-type="Genesyslab.Desktop.Infrastructure.Config.TasksSection,

-Genesyslab.Desktop.Infrastructure" />

-<section name="modules"

-type="Microsoft.Practices.Composite.Modularity.ModulesConfigurationSection,

-Microsoft.Practices.Composite" />

-</configSections>

-<tasks>

-<task name="InteractionWorkspace.ExtensionSample.canUse"

-clickOnceGroupsToDownload="ExtensionSample"

-modulesToLoad="ExtensionSampleModule" />

 </tasks>

 <modules>

 <module assemblyFile="Genesyslab.Desktop.Modules.ExtensionSample.dll"

 moduleType="Genesyslab.Desktop.Modules.ExtensionSample.ExtensionSampleModule"

 moduleName="ExtensionSampleModule"

 startupLoaded="false"/>

 </modules>

 </configuration>

 '''